GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/utils/nuke-image-processor.md

 title: NukeImageProcessor
 ---

 This class provides resizing operations for `UIImage`.
-It internally uses `Nuke` porcessors to implement operations on images.
+It internally uses `Nuke` processors to implement operations on images.

 ``` swift
 open class NukeImageProcessor: ImageProcessor